 select c1 from (select /*+no_merge project_prune*/ t1.* from t1);

-The NO_PROJECT_PRUNE hint disables project pruning, a query rewriting technique that automatically prunes unused output columns during query optimization.
-Use this hint when you need to retain these columns for specific performance or feature requirements.
-The PROJECT_PRUNE hint is the opposite of this hint.
+The NO_PROJECT_PRUNE hint disables the query rewrite operation of Project Pruning.
+Project Pruning automatically removes unused output columns during query optimization.
+When you need to retain these columns for specific performance or functional requirements, the NO_PROJECT_PRUNE hint is particularly important.
+Its opposite is the PROJECT_PRUNE hint.

 Syntax